Buffy the Vampire Slayer (film): Box office

 The film debuted at #5 at the North American box office and eventually grossed $16,624,456 against a $7 million production budget.

 Critical reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 36%, based on 53 reviews, with an average rating of 4.4/10.
-The consensus reads, "Buffy the Vampire Slayer's supernatural coming of age tale is let down by poor directing and even poorer plotting -- though Kristy Swanson and Paul Reubens' game performances still manage to slay."
-On Metacritic, the film has a weighted average score of 48 out of 100, based on 17 critics, indicating "mixed or average reviews".
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 36%, based on 56 reviews, with an average rating of 4.4/10.
+The consensus reads, "Buffy the Vampire Slayer's supernatural coming of age tale is let down by poor directing and even poorer plotting—though Kristy Swanson's and Paul Reubens' game performances still manage to slay."
+On Metacritic, the film has a weighted average score of 48 out of 100, based on 17 critics, indicating "mixed or average" reviews.

 Home media

-The film was released on VHS and Laserdisc in the U.S. in November 1992 and in the U.K. in April 1993 by Fox Video and re-released in 1995 under the Twentieth Century Fox Selections banner.
-It was released on DVD in the U.S. in 2001 and on Blu-ray in 2011.
+The film was released on VHS and LaserDisc in the United States in November 1992 and in the United Kingdom in April 1993 by Fox Video and re-released in 1995 under the 20th Century Fox Selections banner.
+It was released on DVD in the United States in 2001 and on Blu-ray in 2011.